department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page-round-two/round-2-research-findings.md

 Hypotheses and Conclusions
 ==========================

-1. Veterans find it easier to correct information on the review page when they can edit by section.
+1. Veterans find it easier to correct information on the Review Page when they can Edit by Section.
-    -   LIKELY TRUE - Most Veterans prefer to edit by section because it gives them the opportunity to double-check all their entries in that section.
+-   LIKELY TRUE - Most Veterans prefer to Edit by Section because it gives them the opportunity to double-check all their entries in that section.
 However, some Veterans prefer the experience of clicking to edit a field and being anchored to the field they selected on the section's edit page.
-1. Time on task is improved by anchoring Veterans to the section they've just corrected.
+2. Time on task is improved by anchoring Veterans to the section they've just corrected.
 -   PROBABLY TRUE - Time on task is difficult to measure for reasons explained further on in this research.
 However, anchoring Veterans to the section they've just corrected - especially when paired with the blue notification box that the line or section they changed has been updated - is correlated with faster form completion and higher satisfaction with the experience of using the form.

 Key Findings
 ============

--   Most Veterans found success faster with the edit by section design.
+-   Most Veterans found success faster with the Edit by Section design.
-    -   Veterans found that the edit by section design had better ease of navigation and ease of reviewing and updating entire sections.
+    -   Veterans found that the Edit by Section design had better ease of navigation and ease of reviewing and updating entire sections.
-    -   Qualitatively, Veterans were also able to navigate and intuitively understand how to update the edit by section design better than the edit by field design.
+    -   Qualitatively, Veterans were also able to navigate and intuitively understand how to update the Edit by Section design better than the Edit by Field design.
--   Though nearly all Veterans understood how to save a change and return to the review page without explanation, nearly half of them expressed confusion or uncertainty regarding the meaning of the Save & Continue, Back, and Continue buttons.
+-   Though nearly all Veterans understood how to save a change and return to the Review Page without explanation, nearly half of them expressed confusion or uncertainty regarding the meaning of the Save & Continue, Back, and Continue buttons.
--   When returning to the review page after saving a change, all Veterans preferred being anchored to the section they just updated with a persistent confirmation notification.
+-   When returning to the Review Page after saving a change, all Veterans preferred being anchored to the section they just updated with a persistent confirmation notification.

 Details of Findings
 ===================

-Compared to the edit by field design, Veterans found that the edit by section design had less visual clutter.
+Compared to the Edit by Field design, Veterans found that the Edit by Section design had less visual clutter.
 Especially for Veterans using the mobile version of the form, the higher number of edit hyperlinks introduced the potential to mis-click and end up editing the wrong field.

-Some Veterans also felt uncertain about what would happen when clicking Edit in the edit by field design.
-Would the edit button open the field within the review page?
+Some Veterans also felt uncertain about what would happen when clicking Edit in the Edit by Field design.
+Would the edit button open the field within the Review Page?
 Or would it open to the field in the section page?
-Comparatively, the edit by section design introduced less uncertainty.
+Comparatively, the Edit by Section design introduced less uncertainty.

-*"I can't pinpoint it, but [this design] feels less cluttered compared to the other one." - P18*
+> *"I can't pinpoint it, but [this design] feels less cluttered compared to the other one." - P18*

-*"On design 1 you have to go all the way to the section [to edit], but on a phone, it would be easier for me to accidently hit the wrong edit [in design 2]." - P15*
+> *"On design 1 you have to go all the way to the section [to edit], but on a phone, it would be easier for me to accidentally hit the wrong edit [in design 2]." - P15*

-*"In this one I just hit an edit button next to the group I wanted to change, but in the other one I could just click on the edit button next to the thing I wanted to change instead of having to scroll through that information.
+> *"In this one I just hit an edit button next to the group I wanted to change, but in the other one I could just click on the edit button next to the thing I wanted to change instead of having to scroll through that information.
 I liked this one because I like how it has one button to go to all the information.
 I like design 1." - P14*

-Though nearly all Veterans understood how to save a change and return to the review page without explanation, nearly half of them expressed confusion or uncertainty regarding the meaning of the Save & Continue, Back, and Continue buttons.
+Though nearly all Veterans understood how to save a change and return to the Review Page without explanation, nearly half of them expressed confusion or uncertainty regarding the meaning of the Save & Continue, Back, and Continue buttons.
 Some felt that the form may not save their changes if they used the Back or Continue buttons.

-*"The big save and continue was perfect.
+> *"The big save and continue was perfect.
 There should not be any continue button, it should just be a save and continue.
 Say something happened and I had to run away from my computer - it would not have saved my information and I would have to start all over.
 I think just the one save and continue button is fine.
 I may even take the back button out." - P10*

-*"Save and continue I would think would save and take me back to the review page, continue would take me to the next page in the application, and back would take me to the previous page of the application.
+> *"​​Save and continue I would think would save and take me back to the review page, continue would take me to the next page in the application, and back would take me to the previous page of the application.
 I feel safe with the save and continue because I know for sure what that button does." - P17*

 Veterans strongly prefer being anchored to the section they just edited after submitting an update.
 The persistent notification box is also useful for Veterans with slow internet connections, since it's easy for the connection to drop and a change to not go through.

-*"I would not like having to scroll all the way back down to see if I updated that [section]." - P12*
+> *"I would not like having to scroll all the way back down to see if I updated that [section]." - P12*

-*"I like the highlight that says 'Previous Name has been updated.'
+> *"I like the highlight that says 'Previous Name has been updated.'
 That stands out." - P14*

-*"I do like how [the blue box] verifies that the change went through." - P17*
+> *"I do like how [the blue box] verifies that the change went through." - P17*

 Time on Task
 ============